 Just as faculty benefit from having their peers read their work prior to publication, so too, students benefit from having their work read by their peers before it is graded.
 In both cases, the readers bring their experience as writers of the same sort of works–to their experience as critical readers.
-Peer writing tutors and First-Year Seminar Mentors can continue the conversation professors have with their students about writing.
+Peer Writing Tutors and First-Year Seminar Mentors can continue the conversation professors have with their students about writing.
 Peer Writing Tutors and Mentors do not help students with writing in place of the professor but in addition to the professor.
 Tutors and Mentors are trained to be the authorized help for students, to ask probing questions about the papers they read, and to make positive suggestions for improvement of those papers.
 They work with students at any phase of the writing process and are also trained to help students with oral presentations.

 Using a Peer Writing Tutor or Mentor Assigned to Your Class